 If lenders won’t help you buy or you haven’t saved a large enough deposit, having a family member (usually a parent) as a loan guarantor is a good option.
 As a guarantor, your family member may have to offer their assets as security for your loan and they will be responsible for making your mortgage repayments if you can’t.

 Before buying a property with a guarantor, both you and your family member should speak to a mortgage adviser and conveyancer to make sure you understand what you’re signing up for, and put a plan in place to protect yourselves if anything goes wrong.
+Make sure you check out our blog where we answer some common questions around investment property finance.

 Buying property with a family member or friend is another popular way to make getting into your own home easier.
 However, lenders are often cautious of agreements like this which may make it more difficult to secure a mortgage – speak to a mortgage adviser to improve your chances.